Webricolage/firefox-theme-pop-os/README.md

 Unofficial theme based on the style of Pop!\_OS.

 Features: dark brown title bar with light tabs and toolbar.
 A style conventionally known as "darker".
-Highlights are orange.
+Highlights are teal.

 Based on Pop!_OS GTK Theme: https://github.com/pop-os/gtk-theme